Paradise city festival 2021

 Water is a valuable good of nature that is spread on festival ground as our visitors must rehydrate, eat and (optionally) shower.
-For a second year in a row, we intent to purify on site the water used in our showers, reducing treatment as much as possible.
-And with the use of our eco-toilets, we intent to reduce any excessive water usage.
+For a second year in a row, we intend to purify on site the water used in our showers, reducing treatment as much as possible.
+And with the use of our eco-toilets, we intend to reduce any excessive water usage.

 A CO2-Neutral festival is a goal we have achieved year after year.
 We are aware that even after all our efforts, there is a remaining climate impact.
 Taking our responsibility, we offset the unavoidable climate impact through the support of CO2logic’s climate project.